Exposure Control Plans

 CHAMP Makes You Ready for An Occupational Safety Inspector

 The regulator wants to see more than just a document.
 They will evaluate you not only on the contents of the documents but how well you have implemented the ECP with your workers.
-They will enter your worksite and ask your most junior employee – Do they know the chemicals they work with?
-Their hazards?
-How to work safely with it?
-Your employee can point to tools produced from CHAMP like our SmartChart poster and explain exactly what products they work with, their hazards and how they are protecting themselves.
+They will enter your worksite and ask your most junior employee if they know the chemicals they work with, their hazards, and how to work safely with it.
+Your employee can answer these questions by utilizing the tools produced by CHAMP, such as our SmartChart poster.

 Elevate the level of hazard communication standards for your employees.